 Visual perceptual deficit refers to a reduced ability to make sense of information taken in through the eyes.
 This is different from problems involving sight or sharpness of vision.
 Difficulties with visual perception affect how visual information is interpreted or processed.
 The person may have a difficulty to discriminate in terms of foreground-background, forms, size, and position in space.
 He may also be unable to synthesize and analyze.

 - Foreground-background differentiation involves the ability to focus on selected objects and screen out or ignore the irrelevant ones.
-The child experiencing a difficulty in this area is unable to recognise an object which is surrounded by others.
+The child experiencing a difficulty in this area is unable to recognize an object which is surrounded by others.
 For example, the child cannot locate a ball in a picture of several toys, or a word in a word-find puzzle.

 - Form discrimination: Whether it is to differentiate a circle from a square, or the letter B from P, the ability to perceive the shapes of objects and pictures is an important skill for the developing child to acquire.
 There is hardly an academic activity that does not require the child to engage in form discrimination.